-$Reclassifications\ between\ financial\ instrument\ portfolios$
+Reclassifications between financial instrument portfolios

-Only in the event the Entity decides to change its financial asset management business model would all the affected financial assets be reclassified according to the provisions set out in IFRS 9.
+According to the provisions set out in IFRS 9, only in the event the Group decides to change its financial asset management business model, would all the affected financial assets be reclassified.
 This reclassification would be carried out prospectively from the date of the reclassification.
 In accordance with the IFRS 9 approach, in general, changes in the business model occur very infrequently.
 Financial liabilities cannot be reclassified between portfolios.

 2.3.
-Hedge accounting
+Accounting hedges

-The Entity uses financial derivatives as a financial risk management tool, mainly the structural interest rate risk (see Note 3).
+The Group uses financial derivatives as a financial risk management tool, mainly structural interest rate risk (see Note 3).
 When these transactions meet certain requirements, they qualify for hedge accounting.

-Since 1 January 2018, the Group has applied the provisions of Bank of Spain Circular 4/2017 relating to hedge accounting, since it is deemed that this option best suits the risk management strategy of the Entity, as there are changes with respect to Bank of Spain Circular 4/2004 in a number of areas, such as hedged items, hedging instruments, the accounting of the time value of options and the assessment of effectiveness, which enable the expansion of the transactions to which hedge accounting is applied and facilitate the application of hedge accounting.
+Since 1 January 2018, the Group has applied the provisions of IFRS 9 relating to hedge accounting, since it is deemed that this option best suits the risk management strategy of the Group, since there are changes with respect to IAS 39 in a number of areas, such as hedged items, hedging instruments, the accounting of the time value of options and the assessment of effectiveness, which enable the expansion of the transactions to which hedge accounting is applied and facilitate the application of hedge accounting.

-When a transaction is designated as a hedge, this is done at inception of the transaction or of the instruments included in the hedge, and a technical note of the transaction is documented in accordance with the regulations in force.
-The hedge accounting documentation duly identifies the hedging instrument/s and hedged item/s, the nature of the risk to be hedged and the way in which the Entity assesses whether the hedging relationship meets the requirements of hedging effectiveness (together with the analysis of the causes of failed protection and the way in which the coverage ratio is determined).
+When a transaction is designated as a hedge, this is done at inception of the transaction or of the instruments included in the hedge and a technical note of the transaction is documented in accordance with the regulations in force.
+The hedge accounting documentation duly identifies the hedging instrument or instruments, and the hedged item or forecast transaction, the nature of the risk to be hedged and the way in which the Group assesses whether the hedging relationship meets the requirements of hedging effectiveness (together with the analysis of the causes of failed protection and the way in which the coverage ratio is determined).